Skip to main content

 Introduction

-When working with Azure cloud networking, certain limitations become apparent, particularly around DNS capabilities for private networks.
+When working with Azure cloud networking, I've noticed certain limitations, particularly around DNS capabilities for private networks.
 In this post, I'll explore an unconventional approach: using Amazon Route 53 to address some of Azure's DNS limitations.
 While this might seem controversial, it offers interesting solutions to two specific challenges: cross-region failover for private resources and closest-instance routing within private networks.

 How the internet works